-4. The churchwardens when admitted are officers of the Dean as commissary of the Bishop.
-They shall discharge such duties as are by law and custom assigned to them.
-They shall be foremost in representing the laity and in co-operating with the incumbent; and shall use their best endeavours by example and precept to encourage the parishioners in the practice of true religion and to promote unity and peace among them.
-It shall be their duty to maintain order and decency in the church and churchyard, especially during the time of divine service; and to keep the accounts of the church and each year present to a Congregational Meeting of the parish a set of accounts for the preceding calendar year signed by them and by the incumbent, and audited by such third party as shall have been nominated by the relevant Congregational Meeting for such purpose.

-In the event that the accounts so presented shall not be approved by the Meeting the matter shall be remitted forthwith to the Ecclesiastical Court which may make such order as it thinks fit.
-The incumbent of the ecclesiastical parish the accounts of which are to be considered by the Ecclesiastical Court shall not sit in the Ecclesiastical Court that receives them.
-Copies of the accounts, once approved by the relevant Meeting, shall be remitted forthwith to the Chairman of the Finance Committee of the Jersey Deanery Synod and to the Dean.

-5. The churchwardens of the ancient parishes shall apply the revenues of the "Trésor" of the Church to the repairs, maintenance and needs of the Church, Churchyard and rectory; but they may not, save with the approval of the Parish Assembly and Dean's Licence or Faculty as may be appropriate, give orders for anything more than ordinary repairs and those other repairs or renewals necessary to be carried out without delay for the preservation of the Church or rectory.
-It shall be the duty of the churchwardens to present to the Ecclesiastical Assembly of the parish held prior to the 31st May in each year a set of accounts in respect of the "Tresor" and "Charité" accounts of the parish for the precedent calendar year, signed by the incumbent and audited by such third party as shall have been nominated by the assembly for such purpose.
+- (2) The churchwardens shall be under a duty to have due regard to the House of Bishops' guidance, and to the Jersey law and practice, on safeguarding children and vulnerable adults. - (3) The churchwardens shall discharge such duties as are by law and custom assigned to them.
+They shall be foremost in representing the laity and in co-operating with the incumbent; and shall endeavour by example and precept - (a) to encourage the parishioners in the practice of true religion; and - (b) to promote unity and peace among them. - (4) It shall be the duty of the churchwardens to maintain order and decency in the church and churchyard, especially during the time of divine service; and to keep the accounts of the church and each year present to the Ecclesiastical Assembly or Congregational Meeting, or both, a set of accounts for the preceding calendar year signed by them and by the incumbent, and reviewed by such third party as shall have been nominated by the relevant Congregational Meeting for such purpose. - (5) In the event that the accounts so presented shall not be approved by the Assembly or by the Meeting, as the case may be, the matter shall be remitted forthwith to the Ecclesiastical Court which may make such order as it thinks fit. - (6) The incumbent of the Ecclesiastical Parish the accounts of which are to be considered by the Ecclesiastical Court shall not sit in the Ecclesiastical Court that receives them. - (7) Copies of the accounts, once approved by the relevant Assembly or Meeting, as the case may be, shall be remitted forthwith to the Chairman of the Finance Committee of the Deanery Synod and to the Dean. - 5.(1) All churchwardens shall have responsibility with the incumbent to ensure that all things appertaining to the Church and required by Canon E to be provided are provided and maintained. - (2) In the churchwardens is vested the property in the plate, ornaments and other movable goods of the Church, and they shall keep an inventory thereof, which they shall revise from time to time as occasion may require. - (3) A copy of such inventory should be annexed to the accounts mentioned in paragraph 4(4). - (4) On leaving office, the churchwardens shall deliver to their successors any movable goods of the Church remaining in their hands together with the said inventory, which shall be checked by their successors. - 6.(1) The churchwardens of the Ancient Parishes shall apply the revenues of the "Trésor" of the Church to the repairs, maintenance and needs of the Church, Churchyard and rectory; but they may not, save with the approval of the Parish Assembly and Dean's Licence or Faculty as may be appropriate, give orders for anything more than ordinary repairs and those other repairs or renewals necessary to be carried out without delay for the preservation of the Church or rectory. - (2) It shall be the duty of the churchwardens to present to the Ecclesiastical Assembly held prior to the 31st May in each year a set of accounts in respect of the "Trésor" and "Charité" accounts of the parish for the precedent calendar year, signed by the incumbent and reviewed by such third party as shall have been nominated by the Assembly for such purpose.

-In the event that the accounts so presented shall not be approved by the Assembly, the matter shall be remitted forthwith to the Ecclesiastical Court which shall make such order as it thinks just.
+- (3) In the event that the accounts so presented shall not be approved by the Assembly, the matter shall be remitted forthwith to the Ecclesiastical Court which shall make such order as it thinks just. - 7.
+Nothing in these Canons shall affect the duties and obligations of churchwardens under the civil law.